Knox-AAU/DatabaseLayer_Server/README.md

 `docker run --name knox_virtuoso_db --interactive --tty --env DBA_PASSWORD=qzu49svh --publish 1111:1111 --publish  8890:8890 --volume pwd:/database openlink virtuoso-opensource-7:latest`

 Opening `http://localhost:8890` displays the Virtuoso Conducter.
-To login as admin, use the username `dba` and password `qzu49svh` which was specified in the previous command.
+To login as admin, use the username ***dba*** and password ***qzu49svh*** which was specified in the previous command.

 # Watchtower

 In order to pull the docker image of the repository, it is required to create an SSH key by using `ssh-keygen -t ed25519 -C "<GITHUB_MAIL>"` with your GitHub mail and add it as a deploy key in the repository.
-Additional information about SSH keys can be found at https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=windows.
+Additional information about SSH keys can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=windows).

 The user who created the SSH key can then run the following command on the server to get Watchtower to run on the server.
 The interval indicates that Watchtower will check for updates every 30 seconds.
 `docker run -d --name watchtower -v /var/run/docker.sock:/var/run/docker.sock containrrr/watchtower --interval 30`

 To deploy the docker image of the repository to the server a GitHub Action needs to be created.
 The GitHub workflow can be found as `Docker deploy image` under the Actions of this repository.
 The GitHub Action will trigger on pull requests to the main branch, and a docker image of the repository will be made and uploaded to the GitHub Containter Registry (ghcr.io).
 The image of the repository is built from the `Dockerfile` located in the repository.

+# Authors
+Casper Bruun Christensen (caschr21@student.aau.dk) Emily Treadwell Pedersen (emiped21@student.aau.dk) Malthe Reipurth (mreipu21@student.aau.dk)
+Matthias Munch Jakobsen (mattja21@student.aau.dk) Moritz Marcus Hönscheidt (mhoens21@student.aau.dk) Rasmus Louie Jensen (rjen20@student.aau.dk)